-According to Greek mythology, the city of Athens owes her name to the goddess Athena.
-The story, like many Greek myths is one of intrigue and grandeur and it begins as all great tales do...
+The ancient city is named after the goddess Athena and the story of its origin, like many others of the Greek Mythology, is one of intrigue and grandeur and it begins the way all great tales do.

-Poseidon & Athena in contest - credits: René-AntoineHouasse
+Poseidon & Athena in the contest - credits: René-AntoineHouasse

-The tree gifted by Athena is said to have survived for many years later.
-In 480 BC, when the Persians under Xerxes attacked Athens, were said to have burned the sacred olive tree as a sign of their dominance.
-The Athenians, devastated and considering it as a sign of their fate were given hope when the very next day the dry and burnt trunk of their beloved olive tree began to rejuvenate.
-This was taken as a foretelling that Athens would once again be a great city and as a sign of their resilience, even in the face of adversity.
+The tree gifted by Athena is said to have survived for many years.
+In 480 BC, when the Persians under the rule of Xerxes attacked Athens, they burned the sacred olive tree as a sign of dominance.
+The Athenians were devastated, but the very next day the dry and burnt trunk of their beloved olive tree began to rejuvenate.
+This was taken as a foretelling that Athens would once again stand tall and as a sign of their resilience, even in the face of adversity.

 Statue of Athena goddess - credits: yiannisscheidt/Shutterstock.com

-Legend has it that seeds from this tree were planted across Attica and that the olive trees that surround the city of Athens are descendents of the original scared tree which continue to ensure the success of olive cultivation to this day; a symbol of Athena's enduring gift.
+Legend has it, that seeds from the sacred tree in Athens were then planted across Attica and that the olive trees that surround the city of Athens are its descendants, which continue to ensure the success of olive cultivation to this day; a symbol of Athena's enduring gift.
 An olive tree can in fact still be seen today at the top of the Acropolis.
-This, however, is not the original one.
-Planted in 1952 the tree that you see today was planted with a surviving branch from the tree that was all but destroyed during the German invasion during the Second World War.
-As you can imagine, the olive tree and it's resilience continues to be an important symbol for Athenians today.
+This, however, is not the original one from the myth.
+Instead, it was planted in 1952 with a surviving branch from the tree that was all but destroyed during the German invasion during the Second World War.
+As you can imagine, the olive tree continues to be an important symbol of Athens to this day.

-Discover many more fascinating myths on our Mythological walking tour of Athens.
-Let us introduce you tothe gods, heroes, mortals and mythical beasts that featured in the every day lives of Ancient Athenians and still capture the imagination of people around the world today.
+Discover many more fascinating Greek myths on our Mythological walking tour of Athens.
+Let us introduce you to the gods, heroes, mortals, and mythical beasts that featured in the everyday lives of ancient Athenians and still capture the imagination of people around the world.